Women's tennis finishes the year ranked No. 50 nationally

 Eagles improve to 10-7 on the season after Friday's victory

 Nigel Bentley continues his tenure as the director of the Boston College women's tennis with his 16th season in 2014-15.
-Since taking over, Bentley has built BC into a consistently competitive program in the Northeast region and an emerging force on the national level.
-He has guided the Eagles to six nationally-ranked finishes.
+Bentley has built BC into a consistently competitive program in the Northeast region and an emerging force on the national level.
+He has guided the Eagles to seven nationally-ranked finishes.